Compulsory sterilization: United States

 As of January 2011, discussions were under way regarding compensation for the victims of forced sterilization under the authorization of the Eugenics Board of North Carolina.
 Governor Bev Perdue formed the NC Justice for Sterilization Victims Foundation in 2010 in order "to provide justice and compensate victims who were forcibly sterilized by the State of North Carolina".
 In 2013 North Carolina announced that it would spend $10 million beginning in June 2015 to compensate men and women who were sterilized in the state's eugenics program; North Carolina sterilized 7,600 people from 1929 to 1974 who were deemed socially or mentally unfit.

 The inability to pay for the cost of raising children has been a reason courts have ordered coercive or compulsory sterilization.
 In June 2014, a Virginia judge ruled that a man on probation for child endangerment must be able to pay for his seven children before having more children; the man agreed to get a vasectomy as part of his plea deal.
 In 2013, an Ohio judge ordered a man owing nearly $100,000 in unpaid child support to "make all reasonable efforts to avoid impregnating a woman" as a condition of his probation.
 Kevin Maillard wrote that conditioning the right to reproduction on meeting child support obligations amounts to "constructive sterilization" for men unlikely to make the payments.
-Of the 7600 people who were sterilized in North Carolina between 1929 and 1974, Elaine Riddick, a Black woman, was sterilized after giving birth to her son.
-Elaine Riddick was a survivor of rape, and in the United States, she was one of the many that were considered not worthy enough for reproductive, which is why she was sterilized.
-Riddick did not know she was sterilized until after she got married, and Elaine and her husband wanted to grow their family.
-After finding out that she was also a victim of compulsory sterilization, Riddick's attorney stated that one reason behind compulsory sterilization was that they did not want the less fortunate, disabled people or those who came from a background of criminal behavior to have children.
-Riddick did file a lawsuit against the state of North Carolina.
-Riddick did not win because the jury felt that her sterilization was not done against her will.
-The governor stated that the compensation was out of their budget range.

-John Railey of the Winston-Salem Journal believed that this was devastating of the decision that was made.
-He believes that compensation was a way for sorrow.
-Many other people received compensation for many different reasons, which was so different for Riddick and others sterilized against their will.